-The School is a global member of the Round Square Association, a worldwide network of innovative schools in 50 countries across six continents, founded on the philosophy that a student's education is so much more than what occurs in the classroom.
-Round Square is based upon six pillars or IDEALS: Internationalism, Democracy, Environment, Adventure, Leadership and Service.
+The School is a global member of the Round Square Association.
+A worldwide network of innovative schools in 50 countries across six continents, Round Square is founded on the philosophy that a student's education is more than what occurs in the classroom.

-Our Primary and Secondary students are encouraged to explore these IDEALS, through participation in Round Square conferences, engagement with service projects or studying at a Round Square school through a thriving student exchange network.
-Students gain confidence, connect with the wider world, and develop capabilities and attitudes for responsible, compassionate leadership.
+Our Primary and Secondary students are encouraged to explore the Round Square IDEALS - Internationalism, Democracy, Environment, Adventure, Leadership and Service - through engagement with service projects, participation in conferences, or studying at a Round Square school through a thriving student exchange network.